Monroe’s Motivated Sequence: Master the 5 Steps to Persuasive Speaking

 He attributed the unfortunate situation to the government’s insignificant efforts to compensate health workers.
 Also, he added that the irregularity of power supply hurts most medical personnel’s morale.

-4. At this point, your audience is probably completely into the presentation, mainly because of the sad cases of medical workers who died trying to save others.
-Interestingly, they may also begin to imagine solutions that can add value to the meeting.
+1. At this point, your audience is probably completely into the presentation, mainly because of the sad cases of medical workers who died trying to save others.
+Interestingly, they may also begin to imagine solutions that can add value to the meeting, highlighting the importance of audience understanding and engagement.

 1. Now that your listeners are fully aware of the problem or the need, you need to start moving towards the solution.
 Depending on whether you want it to be an interactive presentation, you can ask for suggestions before or after you have suggested some possible solutions.